MewsSystems/gitbook-booking-engine/booking-engine-widget/integrations/google-tag-manager.md

 # Google Tag Manager

-> **Notice of usage:** Google Tag Manager is a 3rd party service and we provide this integration as is.
+> **Notice of usage:** Google Tag Manager is a third party service and we provide this integration as is.
 We export a set of supported events and their data to the container, however, we have no control over what happens to them and how they are used.
 Below we provide a set of basic setup examples that have been tested and verified to work with the Mews Booking Engine.
 If you need a more complex setup, it is up to you to configure and test it.

 This guide assumes you have at least a basic knowledge of [Google Tag Manager](https://www.google.com/analytics/tag-manager/) - how to create and publish a container, how to set up triggers and custom events and how to connect them to tags.